CBS News Roundup - 04/10/2023 | World News Round Up

-Today, we examine the subject.
+Today, we hear from some of them.
 Read the full transcript here.

 Host: Gustavo Arellano